edledesma/edledesma/README.md

 </div>

 Graphical user interface application that utilizes the tkinter library to convert images into text.
-Users can open image files (PNG, JPG, JPEG, GIF, BMP, TIFF), and the application employs the pytesseract library, which is a wrapper for the Tesseract OCR engine, to extract text content from the selected image.
-The extracted text is displayed on screen and can be saved as txt file is the user chooses to do so.
+Users can open image files (PNG, JPG, JPEG, GIF, BMP, TIFF).
+The application employs the pytesseract library, which is a wrapper for the Tesseract OCR engine, to extract text content from the selected image.
+The extracted text is displayed on screen and can be saved as txt file.
 This application provides an **easy-to-use** interface for converting image-based text into text files, facilitating tasks such as digitizing printed documents or extracting text from images for further analysis.
 Requires [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).

 <div align="center">